magnesj/ResInsight/docs/BuildInstructions.md

 | `RESINSIGHT_OCTAVE_PLUGIN_MKOCTFILE`  | Location of Octave tool mkoctfile used to compile Octave plugins |
 | `RESINSIGHT_OCTAVE_PLUGIN_QMAKE`      | Location of Qt version to use when compiling Octave plugins.
 Must be compatible with Octave runtime.
 (Use the Qt version embedded in Octave.
 The qmake executable itself is not used, only the path to the directory.) |

+#### Octave Dependencies for Debian Based Distributions

+- sudo apt-get install git cmake build-essential octave octave-headers qt4-dev-tools

+If you are running Ubuntu 12.10 or newer, you will need to replace octave-headers with liboctave-dev :

+- sudo apt-get install git cmake build-essential octave liboctave-dev qt4-dev-tools

 ### Optional - ABAQUS ODB API

 ResInsight can be built with support for ABAQUS ODB files.
 This requires an installation of the ABAQUS ODB API from Simulia on the build computer.
 The path to the ABAQUS ODB API folder containing header files and library files must be specified.
 Leaving this option blank gives a build without ODB support.
 ResInsight has been built and tested with ABAQUS ODB API version 6.14-3 on Windows 7/8 and RedHat Linux 6.

 #### ABAQUS ODB API related CMake options for ResInsight